qingqingkzhou/autobot/README.md

 autobot (UofT ROB1514 Project)
 ============

-This project is to run turtlebot on a prebuilt .pgm map autonomous.
+This project is to run turtlebot using ROS on a prebuilt .pgm map autonomous.
 Explore all the areas in the map to find QR code and then scan/decode the QR code.
 At the end, come back to the charging station and perform autodock, speak all the words in a meaningful sentence.

 ## Running whole project using launch file: